 Located on the northern part of Kyushu Island in Japan rests the city of Fukuoka.
 Fukuoka isn’t on most people’s itineraries for Japan, as a matter of fact, we would have never visited if it weren’t the easiest and quickest place to go for our visa run from South Korea.
 But after spending a long weekend in this small, clean, beautiful city we grew to love what Fukuoka had to offer.
-If you are planning a trip to Japan soon you may want to consider Fukuoka for a great two day trip.
+If you are planning a trip to Japan soon you may want to consider Fukuoka for a great two-day trip.
 Check out our list of best things to do in Fukuoka, Japan.

 Shop Until you Drop

+One of the best things to do in Fukuoka is shopping.
 Fukuoka has some great shopping areas throughout the city.
 Our two favorite were Canal City Hakata and the Tenjin area.
 Canal City is a giant multi level mall full of stores, restaurants, and entertainment options.
 You can literally get lost there.
 Tenjin offers everything from high end departments stores to H&M, Apple, and Uniqlo.
 We really loved this area for all the shopping and the great food selection.
 You can also check out the shops in Tenjin Underground Shopping Area.
 Be careful though, you can do some serious damage here.

 Honorable mention goes to Daiso.
-Daiso is a dollar store that offers crazy, cute, quirky, and every day items.
+Daiso is a dollar store that offers crazy, cute, quirky, and everyday items.
 This is the perfect place to grab a few gifts or souvenirs.
 Japan’s Daiso has a much better selection of products over Korea’s Daiso locations.

 Visit Shrines and Temples